 Absolutely.
 Rigorously enforced laws of confidentiality help protect your rights to privacy.
 We cannot confirm or deny your presence in our facility without your written permission.

 The treatment day varies by program but there are many common elements.
 During the first 24 hours, a patient will have a nursing assessment, a history, physical and psychiatric evaluation.
 Daily treatment components include daily doctor visits and group and recreational therapy.
-Patients with substance use disorder issues will participate in in-house AA/NA meetings.
-Patients on the child and adolescent units will be involved in school activities.

 We are a preferred provider for most commercial insurance plans.
 We also accept Medicare, Medicaid, Managed Medicaid and TRICARE®.
 Please call our assessment or business office and they can answer your individual concerns and questions.